Can a H1 Tag Improve My Website's SEO?

 How Can I Use a H1 Tag for SEO?

-However, it's the combination of relevant keywords at the top of the page and the presence of desired information in this location that makes the H1 tag so powerful for SEO.
+The combination of relevant keywords at the top of the page and the presence of desired information in this location makes the H1 tag so important.

 Think about it this way.
 Let’s go back to our bicycle example for a moment, and say we created a page with a “Where to Buy Bicycle Parts” H1 tag.
 This content, at the very top of the page, tells Google that the page is about where to buy bicycle parts—so it’s adding to the likelihood that it will rank for that query.